bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 more carcinoma_vs_normal.csv
 ```

-Now open RStudio Server and load the file `module6lab_Rnotebook.rmd` located at CourseData > workspace > Module6 > Module6Lab.
+Now open RStudio Server and [module6lab_Rnotebook.rmd](https://raw.githubusercontent.com/bioinformatics-ca/CAN_2021/main/Module6/module6lab_Rnotebook.rmd).
 We'll use this file to run a differential expression analysis using the Ballgown package.

-You can also download this file from github at [module6lab_Rnotebook.rmd](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module6/module6lab_Rnotebook.rmd).
-If you download the file from github, copy and paste the whole text into an RNotebook in RStudio Server.
+Click File > New file > R Notebook to create a new R Notebook.
+Copy and paste the contents of [module6lab_Rnotebook.rmd](https://raw.githubusercontent.com/bioinformatics-ca/CAN_2021/main/Module6/module6lab_Rnotebook.rmd) into your new R Notebook.
+Make sure you get copy and paste the whole document.

 Have a look at the Ballgrown package and manual document as well
 https://www.bioconductor.org/packages/release/bioc/html/ballgown.html